shoopygames/shoopy-energy/README.md

 ## License

-Shoopy-Minter is licensed under MIT License.
+Shoopy-Energy is licensed under MIT License.
 See [LICENSE](LICENSE) for details.

 ## Disclaimer

-Shoopy-Minter is a tool for the Shoopy Treasure Hunt Game.
+Shoopy-Energy is a tool for the Shoopy Treasure Hunt Game.
 It is designed for educational and in-game purposes.
 Make sure to follow the Shoopy game rules when using this software.